truongthuanr/self-learning-project/README.md

 # Introduction

-This folder is create when I'm practicing with machine learning after a couple month learning.
+This folder is created when I'm practicing with machine learning after a couple month learning.

 ## About
 - **Nguyễn Trường Thuận**